 For example, a flight from New York(JFK) to Dublin or Shannon is 3,170 miles which will cost 13,000(off-peak) miles or 20,000(peak) miles for an economy class one-way ticket flight between the US and Europe.
 And, for an economy class round-trip flight between the US and Europe will cost 26,000(off-peak) miles or 40,000(peak) miles.

 Aer Lingus also flies from the following cities in the US:

 - Washington, DC

-If you want a quick boost to get enough miles to fly to Europe, if you sign up for the Chase Sapphire Preferred, you get 50,000 bonus points.
-We just put together 5 reasons the Chase Sapphire Preferred should be your first travel credit card.
+If you want a quick boost to get enough miles to fly to Europe, all you have to do is sign up for the Chase Sapphire Preferred, and you will get 50,000 bonus points.
+We have put together five reasons the Chase Sapphire Preferred should be your first travel credit card.